kubernetes/community/sig-service-catalog/charter.md

 - [Working groups](https://docs.google.com/document/d/1fghxARW-doHrNmBYCijhODsGoIFawpeU4X0end-XnUI/edit#) can be initiated by any member.
 To create a new one, add the topic to the weekly call’s agenda for discussion.
   - These are not the same as cross-SIG working groups.
-  - Working groups exist for an undefined period of time, so that interested members can meet to discuss and solve problems for our SIG.
+  - Working groups exist for an unspecified period of time, so that interested members can meet to discuss and solve problems for our SIG.

 ### Project management